 - a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? - b.
-What views in the immediate vicinity would be altered or obstructed? - c.
-Proposed measures to reduce or control aesthetic impacts, if any:
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] - b.
+What views in the immediate vicinity would be altered or obstructed? [help] - b.
+Proposed measures to reduce or control aesthetic impacts, if any: [help]

-11. Light and glare
+11. Light and Glare [help]